The Last Parade (film)

 The Last Parade is a 1931 American pre-Code crime drama film directed by Erle C. Kenton and starring Jack Holt, Tom Moore and Constance Cummings.
+Boris Karloff allegedly played the prison warden but that is disputed in some sources.

 Plot

 Two World War I veterans return home.
 One joins the police while the other, failing to get a job as a newspaper reporter, gets mixed up with organized crime.